kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 )
 ```

-In this example, Kedro understands that `my_dataframe` is the same dataset in its `spark.SparkDataset` and `pandas.ParquetDataset` formats and resolves the node execution order.
+In this example, Kedro understands that `my_dataframe` is the same dataset in its `spark-sparkdataset` and `pandas-parquetdataset` formats and resolves the node execution order.

-In the pipeline, Kedro uses the `spark.SparkDataset` implementation for saving and `pandas.ParquetDataset`
+In the pipeline, Kedro uses the `spark-sparkdataset` implementation for saving and `pandas-parquetdataset`
 for loading, so the first node outputs a `pyspark.sql.DataFrame`, while the second node receives a `pandas.Dataframe`.

 ## Create a Data Catalog YAML configuration file via the CLI